rwolande/Snrlax/README.md

 To keep Snrlax as the leanest and easiest-to-learn library for Swift Networking, additional component libraries have been created to bring additional functionality to your ecosystem, specifically for AWS users.

-- [SnrlaxS3](https://github.com/rwolande/SnrlaxS3) - An image library including image response serializers, `UIImage` and `UIImageView` extensions, custom image filters, an auto-purging in-memory cache and a priority-based image downloading system.
+- [SnrlaxS3](https://github.com/rwolande/SnrlaxS3) - An AWS S3-focused library that extends media management to support S3 buckets.

 ## Requirements